a_skyline2

 1911

 Convent High School.
 'Holmleigh'.
-Closed in the Catholice reorganisation of 1983, amalgamating with Notre Dame Woolton and Our Lady of the Assumption Secondary Girls to form St Julie’s.
+Closed in the Catholic reorganisation of 1983, amalgamating with Notre Dame Woolton and Our Lady of the Assumption Secondary Girls to form St Julie’s.
 The Head, Sister Charles (Miss P R SOUPER) went to St John Almond.

 Lancashire Reformatory for Roman Catholic Girls